 Because a promised land doesn’t mean “I promise that everything will be perfect and that everyone will love you and that you won’t puke all night from a bad Shawarma and that everything will be easy” land.

 But it is the “if you work hard, if you believe, if you do not see yourself as a grasshopper, then you will see results and MANY of those results will make you happy you live here” land.
-(Ensuring that the place where you buy take-out Shawarma holds by minimal hygiene standards may be a good idea too).
+(Ensuring that the place where you buy a take-out Shawarma from holds by minimal hygiene standards may be a good idea too).